Rob-V-Eng/rob-v-eng.github.io/_projects/1.-Black+Blue/index.md

 ---
 layout: post
 title: Black+Blue Restaurant - Wine Wall, Entry Doors & Display Shelving
 description:  I designed several high-impact metal features for Black+Blue, a premium steakhouse in Toronto’s Entertainment District.
-These included a set of grand antique bronze entrance doors, a large wine display with an integrated rolling ladder, and custom liquor shelving mounted along a central bar column.
+These included a set of grand antique bronze entrance and patio doors, a large wine display with an integrated rolling ladder, and custom liquor shelving mounted along a central bar column.
 I was responsible for the full CAD development and shop drawing package, coordinating revisions, and overseeing fabrication readiness.

 skills:
   - SolidWorks